rawmodel/framework/README.md

       defaultValue: 'Noname', // [optional] field default value (value or function)
       fakeValue: 'Noname', // [optional] field fake value (value or function) });

-  }
+    this.populate(data); // [optional] a good practice to enable data population from model constructor this.commit(); // [optional] a good practice to commit default data }
 }
 ```